mobilerobot-io/mobilerobot.io/content/notes/arduino-nano.md

 title: Arduino Nano
 date: 2019-03-03
 category: electronics
+description: >
+  The Arduino Nano is a cool mini Arduino that can fit into a pretty small form factor, you will just have to do a bit of soldering.
 ---

 I flashed the onbaord LED and I made the RGB LED change colors.
 It is powered with a